atriumlts/subpixel/README.md

 ```

 The reminder of this library is an implementation of a subpixel CNN using the proposed `PS`
-implementation for super resolotion of celeb-A image faces.
+implementation for super resolution of celeb-A image faces.
 The code was written on top of
 [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), as so, follow the same instructions to use it:

 ```